Student Aid Options

 Scholarships—like grants—are another form of student aid known as gift aid.
 Scholarships are offered by many different groups, organizations, and even individuals.
 They are offered for all kinds of attributes—and to all kinds of students.
 In fact, if you live in Vermont, you can take advantage of scholarships that are just for Vermonters.
 VSAC can help guide you through the scholarship search process.

-Education loans—including loans for Vermont students and parents
+Student loans—including loans for Vermont students and parents